Skip to content

 --failure-threshold Lowest severity that causes a non-zero exit (error, warning, info, style, ignore).
 Overrides lint.failure_threshold from hive.yml.
 Defaults to error.

-Findings are printed to stdout in path:line:column level code: message format.
+Findings are printed to stdout in path:line:column level code: message format by default.
 Templated Dockerfiles (files with a templating extension such as Dockerfile.gotpl) are skipped — hadolint cannot parse Go template syntax — and a warning is logged for each skipped file.
 Per-variant Dockerfiles are linted alongside the parent image.

 Configure hadolint behaviour with a lint: block in hive.yml.
 See Hive configuration.